javednurani/sopheonPOC/source/Sopheon.CloudNative.Environments/README.md

 # POC Branch Info
 GOALS:
 1. All automated tests for solution together in VS Test Explorer
-2. Ability to safely run tests all at any time and get meaningful results
+2. Ability to safely run all tests in any development environment state and get meaningful results

 DETAILS:
 - Both unit and integration test projects side-by-side in test explorer presents challenges
-  - we don't want a bunch of failures if the docker database is not up and running, for example
+	- Developers might not always have a full system up and running locally at all times
+	- failures due to a system being unavailable for testing are meaningless and erode confidence
-  - ee want always green and yellow (inconclusive)
+	- we want always green or yellow (inconclusive) test results
 - Unit tests have controlled dependencies, so they should always run (quickly!)
 - Integration tests should check if their dependencies are available
 	- if dependencies are not available, skip tests with meaningful message